Neuralearn/concretebioage/README.md

         *   Receives the encrypted result.
         *   Deserializes and decrypts the prediction using the private key to reveal the estimated biological age.
 *   **Hugging Face Space:**
-    *   The application (`app.py`) provides a Gradio interface for users to upload their (sample) DNA methylation data (as a CSV).
+    *   This space (https://huggingface.co/spaces/Folefac/concretebiologicalage) demonstrates the end-to-end privacy-preserving prediction pipeline.
-    *   The backend (`server.py`) hosts the FHE model and performs encrypted computations.
+## How to Train and Run Inference

-    *   This demonstrates the end-to-end privacy-preserving prediction pipeline.
+*   Go through this colab file (https://colab.research.google.com/drive/1q2s-Xjg0POLNNFLOueqAdB62QrbG-5GU#scrollTo=G1CMElzCT7mA).
+A link to the dataset is available in the File

 ## How to Run the Hugging Face Demo

 1. Navigate to the deployed Hugging Face Space.